-The endlessly beautiful West Lake is one of Hanoi’s most iconic features peacefully placed away from the bustling centre, which means it is not within walking distance of the old town, disappointingly.
+The endlessly beautiful West Lake is one of Hanoi’s most iconic features peacefully placed away from the bustling center, which means it is not within walking distance of the old town, disappointingly.
 Blending Vietnamese grace with understated service and In-the-Know knowledge turns a visit to the City of Peace into an unforgettable experience.

 Guests booking a Club Room or Suite have access to the Club Lounge with complimentary breakfast, afternoon tea, and evening cocktails and canapés.
 Club InterContinental Hanoi is very good and gets excellent reviews with hot and cold breakfast options and plenty of alcoholic drinks and canapes in the evening.

-While this hotel and club lounge is excellent, its location away from the old city, like many of the hotels in Hanoi, makes it inconvenient for leisure travellers.
+While this hotel and club lounge is excellent, its location away from the old city, like many of the hotels in Hanoi, makes it inconvenient for leisure travelers.

 6. Hilton Hanoi Opera House

 Hanoi Opera House is located in an iconic building just steps away from Hanoi’s stylish French Quarter.

 The hotel is a short walk from a number of excellent local restaurants and also a short stroll from the iconic Sofitel Legend Metropole Hanoi, and maybe 15 minutes from the old quarter.